 I offer short and long term counselling and psychotherapy in New Marston, close to central Oxford.
-Please note that while government advice is to avoid direct social contact because of the coronavirus, I am currently working online only.
-When there is no lockdown, I am also offering therapy conducted while walking in a quiet park.
+Please note that until the Covid situation is clearer, I am working online.
+I am also offering therapy conducted while walking in a quiet park.
 Vacancies permitting, I am happy to take you on as a new client if you are struggling with the way Covid-19 is impacting on your life, and also if you would like to take up counselling or psychotherapy for other reasons.

 I have an MA in Modern Languages, and an MSt in Psychodynamic Practice, from Oxford University.
 The latter includes both a Certificate in Psychodynamic Studies and a Diploma in Psychodynamic Practice.
-I am fully accredited by, and registered with, UKCP (United Kingdom Council for Psychotherapy) and abide by their codes of ethics and practice.
-I am also a member of BACP.
+I am fully accredited by, and registered with, UKCP (United Kingdom Council for Psychotherapy) and abide by their code of ethics and practice.

 I have several years' experience of offering counselling and psychotherapy in different NHS settings, including Psychological Services.
 I have also worked for a large workplace organisation, offering therapy for personal and work-related issues.
 Additionally, I have a wide experience of working with people from diverse cultures and religious backgrounds.
 I am currently Co-Chair of the Oxford Psychotherapy Society.
 I can offer therapy in Spanish.